polipones/pod-hugo-main-website/content/services/network/index.en.md

 - EAP method: PEAP (if you don't see this option, click Advanced options)
 - Phase-2 authentication: MSCHAPV2 (for older Androids, you can select None)
-- CA certificate: Use system certificates, you must select certificate authentication if you want your connection to be secure
+- CA certificate: Use system certificates (certificate validation is required for a secure connection)
 - Domain: radius.pod.cvut.cz
 - Identity: your club email, e.g. p.novak@pod.cvut.cz
 - Password: network password set in [Hydra](https://hydra.pod.cvut.cz/)